Macedonian Ruins

 In a certain city there was a judge who did not fear God and did not respect man.
 There was a widow in that city, and she kept coming to him, saying, 'Give me legal protection from my opponent.'
 For a while he was unwilling; but afterward he said to himself, 'Even though I do not fear God nor respect man, yet because this widow bothers me, I will give her legal protection, otherwise by continually coming she will wear me out.'
 And the Lord said, “Hear what the unrighteous judge said; now, will not God bring about justice for His elect who cry to Him day and night, and will He delay long over them?
 I tell you that He will bring about justice for them quickly.”
 (Luke 18:2-8)

 Jesus teaches that persistence, or pestering, is necessary and successful in motivating the unrighteous judge.
 But here, too, Jesus adds that Yahweh will bring about justice quickly as compared to the judge.
 The unrighteous judge then does not represent Yahweh.
-We do not need to be that persistent in prayer in order to motivate Yahweh.
-The unrighteous judge in this parable, and the reluctant friend in the earlier parable, seem more like the heavenly beings that are admonished by Elohim to act righteously in Psalm 82.
+We do not need to be that persistent in prayer to motivate Yahweh.
+The unrighteous judge in this parable and the reluctant friend in the earlier parable seem more like the heavenly beings that are admonished by Elohim to act righteously in Psalm 82.
 Persistence may be necessary to motivate those members of the divine assembly, the heavenly beings who have been charged to render service to the Christians.

 Do our prayers go only to Yahweh, or have these ministering spirits been given the mandate to hear and respond to them?
 Perhaps our traditional view of prayer is too limited.

 I believe that our persistent demands in prayer, based on the promises of Yahweh, as recorded in the Bible, are the responsibility of heavenly beings to act on and fulfill.
 If they do not respond, an appeal to Yahweh, our Father, may be necessary.
-The prospect of directing our prayers to the administrators of the kingdom of heaven, or, in other words praying to these divine beings, is a difficult concept to agree to, especially with our traditional view of prayer.
+The prospect of directing our prayers to the administrators of the kingdom of heaven, or, in other words, praying to these divine beings, is a difficult concept to agree to, especially with our traditional view of prayer.

 What is Prayer